 Social self-care is another key element that is often removed from our lives because we are too busy.
 As you leave your office, take a moment to connect with at least one colleague by asking them about their day, or by simply saying goodbye.
 If you work by yourself, consider sending a message via text or social media.

 Seek out the beautiful

 This is another little tip for using the margins effectively.
 On the drive home, make it your mission to see five beautiful things, or five things that create a feeling of warmth or wonder within you.
 This simple exercise will help you focus on the present, rather than the day you have just had.

 Take time to transition

 Watch the sunset

 Either through a window or out in nature, try to catch a glimpse of the sunset.
-Remind yourself that whatever kind of day you have had, the sun is setting on it now.
+Remind yourself that whatever kind of day you’ve had, the sun is setting on it now.
 Even if the day was rough, appreciate the colors that streak across the sky.
 Beauty can be found in every single day.
 Tomorrow a new day will begin with all its possibilities.

 Write an entry in your win journal

 I love win journals for a fresh take on a gratitude journal.
 I first mentioned them here, when I talked about how self-care can rescue a stressful day.
 Just one simple thing that you conquered that made you feel great is all you need.
-I love doing it on a monthly calendar spread because then you get all that month’s wins at a glance.
+A monthly calendar spread is awesome because then you get all that month’s wins at a glance.